Alexander Barantschik

 SFS Principal Cellist Michael Grebanier and played for three years with the San

 Francisco Ballet orchestra.
-Mr. Granger is on the faculty at Cal State Hayward
+Mr. Granger was on the faculty at Cal State Hayward

-and frequently records for radio, television, and movie soundtracks.
+and frequently recorded for radio, television, and movie soundtracks.

 Michael Grebanier joined the San Francisco